forestgrape/coronavirus/ideas_to_explore/hypotheses_nidovirales.md

 #### Methods
 Serum samples of 218 residents from rural villages in the Yunnan province were were analyzed.
 The villages are close to the Yanzi and Shitou caves which are inhabited by bats infected with Sars-Cov-like viruses infected bats have been found.
 The nucleocapsid protein of the bat coronavirus Sars-CoV-Rp3 was used to develop a SARSr-CoV specific ELISA for serosurveillance.
 #### Results:
-The sera of 6 person between 45 and 57 years old were seropositiv - corresponding to a positiv rate of 2.7%.
+The sera of 6 person between 45 and 57 years old were seropositive - corresponding to a positive rate of 2.7%.

 ### summary corman 14
 **Characterization of a Novel Betacoronavirus Related to Middle East Respiratory Syndrome Coronavirus in European Hedgehogs**